 While this wasn’t the first Christopher Nolan movie I ever saw, the experience of seeing this movie for the first time is what will set Interstellar above all other Nolan films for me.

 I took the day off from work to see it in IMAX.
 I was one of maybe six people in the theater.
-I cried.
-The emotions I experienced from the movie lingered on me for weeks afterwards.
+I cried, A LOT.

 The science behind the movie is what lead to my eventual hobby for space and interstellar travel.